 ABORTION.
 The first research project explores the criminalization of abortion in Poland as a dynamic, evolving phenomenon, engaging ideas of citizenship, autonomy, new social movements and protests, contradictory discourses and images as well as actual bodily practices.
 The project focuses on under-researched aspects of activist responses to abortion criminalization, namely destigmatization and demedicalization, connected to the use of abortion pills.
-The research is conducted by Agata Chełstowska, Institute of Sociology (Jagiellonian University in Krakow).
+The research is conducted by Dr. Agata Chełstowska, Institute of Sociology (Jagiellonian University in Krakow).

 DRUG USE.
 A second research project explores the criminalisation of drug use by analysing the paths of social construction of drugs in public discourse and the legal measures and enforcement strategies that target the use of psychoactive substances in Poland.
-The research then explores how the criminalisation of drug use is experienced and navigated by people who use drugs or advocate for harm reduction in Poland.
+The research then explores how the criminalisation of drug use is experienced and navigated by people who use drugs and advocates for harm reduction in Poland.
 The research investigates complex relationships between the state and its citizens through notions of violence, subjectivity, resistance and agency focusing on the possibilities of self-organising in the context of criminalisation.

 This research is conducted by Jusytna Struzik from the Institute of Sociology (Jagiellonian University in Krakow) with the support of the Social Drug Policy Initiative.

 HATE SPEECH.
 A third project investigates how law enforcement strategies are deployed and monitored in entangled semi-public and private spaces.
 Following an EU framework for criminalising hate speech, it focuses on the regulation, monitoring and (re-)definition of hate speech online in the European Union and, in particular, in Germany by private companies and NGOs, and asks how this practice mediates the relations between governing bodies, the law, private companies and citizens.